 The younger brother hadn’t stopped once to sharpen his ax all day.
 By noon he was working twice as hard as his older brother with less than half the results.

 When we attack something with all of our might, we need to counterbalance that ‘push’ by giving time to sharpen our ax.
-This can come in many forms, but ultimately it helps us keep us from getting burned out in one area or another of our lives.
+This can come in many forms, but ultimately it helps us keep us from getting burned out in one area or another.

 For some this might be spending quality time with family after a hard push at work that requires extra hours at the office.
 For others it might be some alone time after friends come in town for the weekend and we host.
 And still for some it can be diving into a project wholeheartedly after never really committing themselves to anything prior.

-We should to take counterbalancing measures our lives to stay sharp and we will be the most effective version of ourselves.
+To be the most effective versions of our selves, we should to take counterbalancing measures our lives to stay sharp.
 We can work as hard as we want, but if we’re using a dull ax we won’t be able to give our best.

 How do you sharpen your ax?